Anne Griffiths :: Contemporary Textile Art

 New Distance Learning Course

 have just added details of a new Distance Learning Machine Embroidery course and I am really excited!
 Sometime ago, I wrote a 1 year 7822 City & Guilds course for Distance Learners.
 Although I am no longer affiliated to a college and cannot offer any kind of certificate the syllabus and delivery is the same.
-The course is now up and running and I will be adding images of work completed by the first students later this week!
+The course is now up and running and you can see images of work completed by the first students here!

 It has occurred to me though that some of the programmes and exhibitions I refer to may be finishing by the time you get the newsletters.
 I do usually try and put links to them on my Facebook page if you would like to hear about them earlier.

 Old newletters may be viewed by clicking on the archive list below.

 Of course I am always glad of any news or comments that you would like to make so please do email me.

 It was great to return to both places, I used to live in Wokingham and teach in Cheltenham so there were many old friends to see.
 Thank you to both groups for making me so welcome and also to the lovely Myfanwy Hart of Winifred Cottage for the beautiful threads.

 A lot less talking and more stitching when I went to Uffington School for a couple of workshops based around the Alice in Wonderland Iphones.
 In the first workshop we began by talking about the story and looking at my hangings then we discussed what icons could be used to represent the different characters.
 Each of the 17 children drew their icons, first on paper and then onto 12cms squares of calico.
 Then they painted them with fabric paints and left to dry for the week.

 In the second session we cut out the icons from the calico and selected a coloured felt background to apply them to.
 Everyone stitched the icons onto the felt and decorated them with beads, buttons and ribbons as they liked.
 Finally we laid the icons out on the background as they were going to be applied.